Vadims06/topolograph/README.md

 # Topolograph
-Topolograph.com is a Python-based tool, which is aimed at working with the OSPF network offline!
+Topolograph.com is a Python-based tool, which is aimed at visualizing OSPF topology and working with the OSPF network offline!
 No any logins and passwords!
-The Topolograph can visualize network topology based on OSPF's LinkState DataBase scrapped from a single network device ( thanks OSPF =).
+The Topolograph visualizes OSPF network topology based on OSPF's LinkState DataBase scrapped from a single network device ( thanks OSPF =).
 You can upload a txt file or boot up docker's version of Topolograph on your PC and the Topolograph takes OSPF via NAPALM's methods by itself.
-Then you can build the shortest path from source to destination, get backup paths, emulate link outage along the path or change OSPF link cost on the fly!
+Then you can build the shortest path from a source to a destination, get backup paths, emulate link outage along the path or change OSPF link cost on the fly!
 Additionally, you can simulate a device outage and see appropriate network reaction.
+Build reports about the network.
 Once you upload your OSPF to Topolograph - you save the state of your network.
 After any changes on a network (i.e. redistribution from BGP to OSPF via route-maps with prefix-lists) - upload the network once again and compare them between each other.

 ## Available option
 * Do not require any logins and passwords - accept LSDB from txt file